Table Of Contents

 1. A CD is issued by a bank or a broker; a MYGA is a contract with an insurance company.

-2. A CD is FDIC-insured; a MYGA is not insured by the federal government, but insurance companies must belong to their state’s guaranty association.
+2. A CD is insured by the FDIC; a MYGA is not insured by the federal government, but insurance companies must belong to their state’s guaranty association.

 3. A CD typically imposes a penalty for withdrawing money prior to maturity; a MYGA may allow you to take out some of the money annually without incurring fees.